awawa-dev/HyperHDR/README.md

 Use preferable YUV(YUY2) or XRGB(RGB32) encoding formats if it's possible.
 They provide better quality and lower CPU usage.

-We do not support driving WS281x or especially SK6812 LED strips directly from the Raspberry Pi.
+We do not support driving WS281x and especially SK6812 LED strips directly from the Raspberry Pi although it's theoretically possible: [link](https://github.com/awawa-dev/HyperHDR/discussions/111).
 If you made it and it works, fine, but most of our users weren't so lucky.
 You should use external ESP8266/ESP32 (preferable with CH340G or CP2104 onboard) and the voltage level shifter. :warning:

 Usage of WS281x LED strip with Rpi directly (PWM mode) requires _root_ privilages.
 Otherwise you may get _'Error message: mmap() failed'_ ([read more](https://github.com/awawa-dev/HyperHDR/issues/52)) :warning: